Toward a Unified Framework for Debugging Concept-based Models: A Unified Framework for Debugging CBMs

 \end{itemize} An explanation $\expl(\vx, y)$ is high-quality for a decision $(\vx, y)$ if both $\vc$ and $\vw^{(y)}(\vx)$ are. \end{defn}

 It is worth discussing the various points in detail.
 Requirement C1 ensures that the concepts are task-relevant and jointly sufficient to solve the prediction task.
 This requirement is imposed by the learning problem itself.
-Notice that, since in all GBMs the prediction $f(\vx)$ is independent from the input $\vx$ given the explanation $\expl(\vx, f(\vx))$, C1 is necessary for the model to achieve good generalization.
-Although some works consider the completeness of the concept vocabulary~\cite{yeh2020completeness,bahadori2021debiasing}, we argue that -- when it comes to local explanations -- sufficiency is more relevant, although it is clear that if the concepts $\vc$ are sufficient for all instances $\vx$, then they do form a complete vocabulary.
+Notice that, since in all CBMs the prediction $f(\vx)$ is independent from the input $\vx$ given the explanation $\expl(\vx, f(\vx))$, C1 is necessary for the model to achieve good generalization.
+Although some works stress the need for the concept vocabulary to be complete~\cite{yeh2020completeness,bahadori2021debiasing}, we argue that -- when it comes to local explanations -- sufficiency is more relevant, although it is clear that if the concepts $\vc$ are sufficient for all instances $\vx$, then they do form a complete vocabulary.

-Requirements C2, C3, and C4, on the other hand, are concerned with whether the concept set can be used for \emph{communicating} with human stakeholders, and are at the core of GBMs and debugging techniques for them.
+Requirements C2, C3, and C4, on the other hand, are concerned with whether the concept set can be used for \emph{communicating} with human stakeholders, and lie at the core of CBMs and human-in-the-loop debugging.
 Notice also that requirements C1--C4 are mutually independent: not all task-relevant concepts are understandable (indeed, this is often not the case), not all semantically meaningful concepts are easy to interpret, \emph{etc.}